Council-wide Plans

 Instead, it opened a post-submission consultation (Regulation 16) to which it invited members of the public and a list of bodies including nearby local councils, utility companies and other organizations to comment on the revised Plan.

-This consultation closed on2 October 2024: you can read all the submissions made by visiting the Cheshire East consultation page.
+This consultation closed on 2 October 2024: you can read all the submissions made by visiting the Cheshire East consultation page.

 Cheshire East then chose an independent examiner and submitted all the documents we supplied under Regulation 15 together with all the Regulation 16 consultation responses to the examiner — (Regulation 17).
 Cheshire East has acknowledged this submission in this notice.